pzim/reaktor/README.md

 group used to start resque processes

+##### RACK_ENV (defaults to '/data/apps/sinatra/reaktor')

+set this to the fully qualified path where you installed reaktor (temporary until code is modified to auto-discover base dir)

 ## Host and Port Configuration (for thin server)
 Host and Port configuration is handled in the [reaktor/reaktor-cfg.yml](https://github.com/pzim/reaktor/blob/master/reaktor-cfg.yml) file: